barbarosugurkan/portfolio-backtest-project/docs/fetch_prices.md

 ## Overview

-The goal of this step was to fetch daily stock price data from Yahoo Finance and insert it into our local SQLite database.
+The goal of this step was to fetch daily stock price data from Yahoo Finance and market cap data from isyatirimhisse,then insert it into our local SQLite database.
 The process can be divided into three main parts:

 1. Selecting the tickers

-2. Fetching the data with yfinance
+2. Fetching the data with yfinance and isyatirimhisse

 3. Inserting the data into the database